V-Sekai-fire/VSK_desktop_app/README.md

 Tell me how much detail you want?

 1. elementary
+This is a desktop app of a website.
 1. highschool
 1. college
 1. doctoral
 1. contributors in the field
+The framework is an Erlang vm with a Elixir Phoenix blob and a SQLite database.
+V-Sekai desktop uses wxwidgets webviews for os specific handling of the website ui.